CURRENT PROJECTS

 Graduate student: Yasmeen Ghavamian

-Date: 2022-present
+Date: 2022-2026

 Goals: To evaluate the personality of captive gray wolves living in packs and assess individual differences in problem-solving strategies to understand how an individual’s personality may predict their ability to cope with changes in their environment.

-Personality Traits in Beef Cattle and how they Relate to Grazing Distribution on Extensive Rangelands
+Personality Traits in Beef Cattle and How they Relate to Grazing Distribution on Extensive Rangelands

 Graduate Student: Maggie Creamer